The Best and Easiest Classic Crème Brûlée

 • Salt

-Slowly pour the warm cream over the eggs, whisking constantly the entire time.
+3. Slowly pour the hot cream over the egg yolk mixture, whisking constantly the entire time.
 Stir in the vanilla and salt, then divide the mixture between the ramekins.

-Fill the 9×13-inch baking dish with hot water until it almost reaches the top of the ramekins.
-Then, bake the crème brûlée until they’re set with a slight jiggle to them.
+4. Fill the 9×13-inch baking dish with hot water until it almost reaches the top of the ramekins.
+Then, bake the crème brûlée until you achieve a thick custard with a slight jiggle to it.
 Once they come out of the oven, they’ll need to cool on your counter for an hour before being transferred to the fridge.

 Can I Prep This in Advance?